Segmented strings and holography: string segments

 Comparing Eq.(\ref{Ncont}) with (\ref{normalis}) for strings with constant normal vectors $\pi=\bar{\pi}\equiv 0$ which gives the Liouville equation.
 For a string segment given by the initial data $p_1$ and $p_4$ using equation (\ref{Liouvillhez}) we get

 Which connects the $p_1\rightarrow \Lambda_1 p_1$, $p_4\rightarrow \Lambda_4 p_4$ gauge degree of freedom in the minimal surface theory to the different values of the variable $\alpha$ in the discretized Liouville equation.
-Notice that had we chosen instead of the pair $(p_1,p_4)$ the one much simpler pair of lightlike vectors $(q_1,q_4)$ of Eq.(\ref{quu}) we would have obtained $\frac{1}{2}q_1\cdot q_4=r_{14}^2$ which is not featuring a cross ratio.
+Notice that had we chosen instead of the pair $(p_1,p_4)$ the much simpler pair of lightlike vectors $(Z_1,Z_4)$ with helicity representatives $({\mathcal Z}_1,{\mathcal Z}_2)$ of Eq.(\ref{zeee}) we would have obtained $Z_1\cdot Z_4=2L^2r_{14}^2$ which is not featuring a cross ratio.
 Then Eq.(\ref{shortarea}) would not have yielded the correct cross ratio for the area of the world sheet segment.
-Hence the gauge fixing $q_1\mapsto -\Lambda_{24,1}q_1=p_1$ and $q_4\mapsto \Lambda_{13,4}q_4=p_4$ with the (\ref{lambdagauge}) factors is crucial for obtaining a unique lift from boundary data to bulk one reconstructing the world sheet of a string segment.
+Hence the gauge fixing $Z_1\mapsto -\Lambda_{24,1}Z_1=p_1$ and $Z_4\mapsto \Lambda_{13,4}Z_4=p_4$ with the (\ref{lambdagauge}) factors is crucial for obtaining a unique lift from boundary data to bulk one reconstructing the world sheet of a string segment.

-Let us finally address the problem of patching together the pieces of information provided by different string segments.
+After these observations let us address the problem of patching together the pieces of information provided by different string segments.
 Consider a lattice of string segments.
 The segments are determined by four null vectors $p_{ij}$, $p_{i-1j}$, $p_{i-1j+1}$ and $p_{ij+1}$.
 The area of a given segment is:

 Where $a_{ij}=L\frac{p_{ij}^0+p_{ij}^2}{p_{ij}^1-p_{ij}^{-1}}$ and $\tilde{a}_{ij}=L\frac{p_{ij}^0-p_{ij}^2}{p_{ij}^1-p_{ij}^{-1}}$.
 The area can be split into two parts one with and one without a tilde on the variables.
 From now on we only considering only the left moving part, however the following argument holds for the other one as well.
 The total area of the string can be written in the form: